 - Does your manuscript include page and line numbers?

-- Are you able to assent, on behalf of all authors if there is more than one, that (1) the submitted manuscript has not been published, or submitted for publication, elsewhere, (2) all authors have abided by the Code of Conduct for contributors to Oryx, and (3) all authors have read the submitted manuscript and agreed to its submission?
+- Are you able to assent, on behalf of all authors if there is more than one, that (1) the submitted manuscript has not been published, or submitted for publication, elsewhere, (2) all authors have abided by the Code of conduct for contributors to Oryx, and (3) all authors have read the submitted manuscript and agreed to its submission?
 You need to provide this assent during the submission process (at stage 5, see below).
-Your manuscript will not be considered unless assent to these three points is received.

 During online submission you will need to have various details ready.
 You will first require a User ID, which is your e-mail address.
-If you do not already have an account at Oryx on ScholarOne Manuscripts you can open one at the site by clicking on Create An Account at the top of the screen (you will need to provide your name, affiliation, street and e-mail addresses, and up to 12 keywords describing your research and conservation interests).
+If you do not already have an account at Oryx on ScholarOne Manuscripts you can open one by clicking on Create An Account (you will need to provide your name, affiliation, street and e-mail addresses, and up to 12 keywords describing your research and conservation interests).

 - The Manuscript Type (Full Article, Short Communication, Review, Forum Article, Forum Article Response, Letter or Conservation News), Title, Abstract (a maximum of 250 words), and details of any Funding Institutions (with Grant/Award Number if relevant)